What is Scrum?

 This holistic approach has six characteristics: built-in instability, self-organizing project teams, overlapping development phases, “multilearning,” subtle control, and organizational transfer of learning.
 The six pieces fit together like a jigsaw puzzle, forming a fast flexible process for new product development.
 Just as important, the new approach can act as a change agent: it is a vehicle for introducing creative, market-driven ideas and processes into an old, rigid organization.”

-What are the 5 Scrum values?
+What are Scrum values?

 The following Scrum values exist: